ogdenpm/disktools/doc/teledisk.md

 ```
 Image header                (12 bytes)
 ;If the image was created using "Advanced Compression", everything
-;below this line is compressed with LZW or LZSS-Huffman encoding.
+;below this line is compressed with LZW or LZH encoding.
 Optional comment header     (10 bytes)
 Optional comment data       (Variable size)
  ;For each track on the disk ...
  Track header               (4 bytes)
    ;For each sector within the track
    Sector header            (6 bytes)
    Optional data header     (3 bytes)
    Optional data block      (variable size)
 ;Image ends with Track header beginning with 255 (FF hex)
 ```

 Although rarely used, the format also supports overflow of data into another file.
 This is described in the section Multi-volume support.

-If the Teledisk image was generated with "Advanced Data Compression", all parts of the file following  the "Image Header"  are compressed as  a single block as described in the section Advanced Compression.
+If the Teledisk image was generated with "Advanced Data Compression", all parts of the file following  the "Image Header"  are compressed as described in the section Advanced Compression.

 # 3. Image Header